-Under the rules of CRD IV, intangible assets are deducted from CET 1 capital.
+Intangible assets continue to be fully deducted from CET 1 capital.
 There is also a further valuation deduction required for prudent valuation on fair valued assets and liabilities.

 The classification & measurement and impairment modules of IFRS 9 'Financial Instruments' were adopted by the Society from 1 January 2018.
 The hedge accounting module of IFRS 9 has not been adopted and therefore the Society continues to apply the requirements of IAS 39 to derivative financial instruments.

-Whilst the Society has applied the transitional provisions in relation to adoption of IFRS 9 to its CET1 position, there are no transitional adjustments arising at December 2019.
+As at 31 December 2020, the Society has recognised transitional provisions in relation to IFRS 9 movements post 1 January 2020 to its CET 1 position following the regulatory amendments made in response to the Covid-19 pandemic.